AlfCraft07/AMDSata/README.md

 6. In the box underneath, you will find a string starting with PCI\VEN_####&DEV_####.
 7. Open the kext's Info.plist file and go to the AMD-AHCI-unsupported section under IOKitPersonalities.
 8. In this section, open the sub-section called IONameMatch.
 9. Change the value of the string called 0.
-Between "pci" and the comma put what comes between VEN_ and the &, and after the comma put what comes after DEV_.
+Between "pci" and the comma put the 4 characters that come between VEN_ and the &, and after the comma put the 4 characters that come after DEV_.
 10. Save the file and reboot
 11. It should work now!